-Salmonid species often receive more emphasis than other aquatic species when evaluating effects of TDG related to spill.
-Salmonids must navigate upstream and downstream past hydropower projects to complete their life cycle and thus, have additional impediments to reproduction and survival compared with resident fish species.
+Salmonids and steelhead often receive more emphasis than other aquatic species when evaluating effects of TDG related to spill.
+Salmonids and steelhead navigate upstream and downstream past hydropower projects to complete their life cycle and thus, have additional impediments to reproduction and survival compared with resident fish species.
 Moreover, Pacific salmon are an iconic species and a revered natural resource of the Northwest states and tribes.
 However, resident fish species must be considered as they are also an important part of the aquatic ecosystem.